Good Sleep for Recovery and to Manage Back Pain

 With present-moment awareness, I journeyed inward to fully feel what was happening there and described what I felt; I evaluated my pain on a scale of 1-10, sensed the texture of it- was it aching or stabbing?
 I imagined it had a colour too, was it localized or did it radiate elsewhere?
 Did the circulation feel stagnant or flowing?
 Was the area stiff or could I move it in some way?
 I became suddenly aware that my breath naturally had become more calm and the feeling of gripping began to release bit by bit naturally, the intensity of the pain dropped down from a 10 to a 4 which seemed more manageable and somewhere in that journey I finally fell asleep...

 Mindfulness practice was the technique the worked best that night.
+Try this mediation I put together for you.
 Combined with supporting my body in bed with cushions and a bit of medication to take the edge off.
 I got the rest I so desperately needed when I decided to surrender, to be present and give my body the attention and caring it was seeking.

 I have included a guided meditation for your back in our Mend my Back program.
 If you are looking for a bit of guidance to journey into your own body, cultivating awareness through mindfulness practice can help.
 Proper rest and a good night’s sleep is where our body naturally restores itself.
 Set yourself up for success to get the recovery you need to feel well again.